 Acting quickly is imperative.
 If you delay and miss the statute of limitations deadline, you will lose the opportunity to ever collect any monetary settlement.
 And once the claim is filed, then begins the arduous and complex process of winning your fair, rightful financial compensation.

 Gordon & Gordon Shreveport, Bossier City, and Mansfield Experienced Car Accident Attorneys Can Help Protect Your Rights Before It’s Too Late

-To speak personally with a Gordon & Gordon experienced and knowledgeable car accident attorney in our Shreveport, Bossier City, or Mansfield office, contact us today.
+To speak personally with a Gordon & Gordon experienced and knowledgeable car accident attorney and personal injury attorney in our Shreveport, Bossier City, or Mansfield office, contact us today.
 For the quickest response, call 24/7 at 318.716.HELP (318.716.4357) or tell us your story on our contact form.